Lizards

 What Do Lizards Look Like?

 Lizards exhibit a wide range of appearances, but they share some common characteristics that distinguish them as a group of reptiles.
-Here's a description of what lizards generally look like:
+Here's what lizards generally look like:

 Lizards are a diverse group of reptiles with a wide range of physical characteristics, but they are typically characterized by their elongated bodies, scales, limb structure, and distinctive head features.
 Their appearance varies significantly among species, reflecting their adaptations to different environments and lifestyles.